egel-lang/egel-markdown/README.md

 ## Substitution

-In the markdown document, all expressions surrounded by double curly braces are evaluated.
+In the markdown document, all expressions are surrounded by double-curly braces are evaluated.

 ```